Short Term Business Loans: The Essential Guide

 What are the disadvantages of Short-Term Business Loans?

 The tradeoff for the speed and convenience of short-term loans is the cost.
 Most STLs carry high-interest rates or factor rates.
+Merchant cash advances typically have higher annual percentage rates and fees than traditional business loans.

 In addition, you might have to pay fees, like an origination fee.
-Some lenders have extra charges like draw fees for lines of credit.
+Some lenders have extra charges, like draw fees, for lines of credit.
 Depending on the loan type and lender, you might also have early payoff penalties.

 Pros & Cons